chenhuiyeh/android-app-practice/README.md

 An introductory exercise to input an image to the app

 ## Magic 8 Ball
-A simple app to display a ball with random number
+A simple app to help make decisions

 ## Xylophone
 An app that simulates playing a xylophone